lucywyman/recipes/to-make/_posts/2017-04-17-chocolate-beet-cake.md

 1. Place a rack in the center and upper third of the oven.
 Preheat oven to 375°F.
 2. Thoroughly wash beets under running water, and trim their leaves, leaving about ½ inch of stem.
 Place clean beets in a piece of foil.
-Drizzle with just a bit of vegetablespoon oil.
+Drizzle with just a bit of vegetables oil.
 Seal up foil.
 Place on a baking sheet in the oven.
 Roast until beets are tender when pierced with a knife, about 1 hour.
 3. Remove the beets from the oven.
 Open the foil and allow beets to cool